professeurr/hangman/README.md

-# hangman
+# Hangman
 Python programming language
 Final project

-Kodjo Klouvi (kodjo@osekoo.com)

-November 2020

 # Goal
 The goal of this project is to implement the class world game “Hangman”.